magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 <!--- ACP2E-798-->

-*  {{ site.data.var.ee }} no longer throws the following error during the creation of a catalog rule in the Admin after upgrade: `A technical problem with the server created an error.
+*  {{ site.data.var.ce }} no longer throws the following error during the creation of a catalog rule in the Admin after upgrade: `A technical problem with the server created an error.
 Try again to continue what you were doing.
 If the problem persists, try again later`.

 <!--- AC-2445-->

-*  {{ site.data.var.ee }} no longer throws an error when you activate the  **Check here to link an RSS feed to your Wish List** checkbox before clicking on **Share Wish list**.
+*  {{ site.data.var.ce }} no longer throws an error when you activate the  **Check here to link an RSS feed to your Wish List** checkbox before clicking on **Share Wish list**.
 [GitHub-34998](https://github.com/magento/magento2/issues/34998)

 <!--- AC-2019-->